A) Is used to determine once living materials.

 D) an atom gaining a proton.

-B) They use both nuclear fission and nuclear fussion.
+B) The don't use either nuclear fission or nuclear fussion.

 C) Chernobyl, Ukraine